Comparisons12 min read

 Get Robinhood

-Robinhood changed the investing world in 2013 when it introduced commission-free trading.
+Robinhood shook things up in 2013 by introducing commission-free trading.
 Before that, you were paying $5–$10 per trade just to buy a single stock.
-Every other major brokerage eventually had to follow suit, so in a weird way, we all owe Robinhood a thank you — even if their early years were, let's say, eventful.
-(Fun fact: Charles Schwab didn't go commission-free until 2019, a full six years later.
-That's how much pressure Robinhood created.)
+Every major brokerage eventually had to follow suit, so we all owe Robinhood a thanks for that—even if their early days were pretty chaotic.
+(Quick fact: Charles Schwab didn't go commission-free until 2019, a full six years later.
+That shows how much pressure Robinhood put on the industry.)

-By 2026, Robinhood has expanded well beyond its scrappy startup roots.
-It's now a legitimate platform with retirement accounts, a credit card, options trading, crypto, futures, and a premium tier with some genuinely useful research tools.
+By 2026, Robinhood is far beyond its scrappy startup days.
+It's now a serious platform with retirement accounts, a credit card, options trading, crypto, futures, and a premium tier with genuinely solid research tools.

 Robinhood Key Features